#24: Happy Fall! (in more ways than one!)

 It occurred to me that I could appreciate those things on other days as well, even when in a hurry.
 I got home and smartly took the elevator (I’m on the 4th floor).
 I was very proud of this moment.
 I almost never take the elevator.
 I think elevators are for four types of people: elderly people who prefer not to or cannot take stairs, parents with small children, injured people, and people who accidentally bought half of Target in one shopping trip.
 Though not using the word, I technically fell into the third category (no pun intended!).
 I made my way slowly through my apartment, putting things away, completely exhausted… and then I started laughing.

 This really was a lesson!
+I said I needed to slow down, and the universe responded accordingly.
 I HEAR YOU!
-I suppose it is exactly what I needed.
+I suppose it’s exactly what I needed.

 While I practice gratitude daily, it can sometimes be a challenge… yesterday, though, it was SO EASY!

 I was grateful for EVERYTHING!

 I’m going to list some of them for you (feel free to laugh! a few may seem trivial or obscure, but that’s the point… it ALL counts!).
 I was grateful for:

 my ankle taking the hit instead of my ribs, face, or head!

 my cats who helped take care of me;

 my warm shower;